SwedbankPay/developer.swedbankpay.com/resources/public-migration-key.md

 * **Key ID**: `1633 7829 266A 0373`

-To encrypt files with Swedbank Pay's Public Migration Key, you need copy and paste it from below and save it to a file called `SwedbankPayProd.key`.
+To encrypt files with Swedbank Pay's Public Migration Key, you need copy and paste it from below and save it to a file called `SwedbankPay.key`.

 {:.code-header}
 **Public Key**